 Medicare beneficiaries frequently have other health coverage in addition to their Medicare benefits.
 In a situation where there are two or more payers that may be expected to make payment for a medical claim, the payer that is expected to pay first is referred to as the "primary payer."
-In the event that the primary payment does not cover the entire amount owed, the provider or supplier will then bill the remaining amount to the "secondary payer," and so forth.
+In the event that the primary payment does not cover the entire amount owed, the provider or supplier will then bill the remaining amount to the "secondary payer."

 The Medicare Secondary Payer (MSP) program involves two broad categories: Group Health Plan (GHP) and Non-Group Health Plan (NGHP).
-The term "GHP" refers to the arrangement between the employer or other plan sponsor (such as a union or employee health and welfare fund) and the insurer or claims-processing TPA.
-The term "NGHP" specifically refers to liability insurance (including self-insurance), no-fault insurance, or workers' compensation.
-Pursuant to section 1862(b) of the Act, the Medicare program can generally only make secondary payments when a payment has been made (or can reasonably be expected to be made) by these GHPs or NGHP applicable plans.
+The term "GHP" refers to the arrangement between the employer or other plan sponsor (such as a union or employee health and welfare fund) and the insurer or claims-processing third-party administrator (TPA).
+The term "NGHP" refers to liability insurance (including self-insurance), no-fault insurance, or workers' compensation.
+Pursuant to section 1862(b) of the Social Security Act (the Act), if another entity has primary payment responsibility, the Medicare program can generally only make conditional payments with respect to an item or service if a primary plan has not made or cannot reasonably be expected to make payment with respect to such item or service promptly.